All Episodes

 I know it's political.

-But you know, everybody wants to matter.
+But, you know, everybody wants to matter.

 One thing I've learned about human nature is that everybody, no matter how insignificant they think they are, they want to matter.

-And if these libs can come along and make them feel guilty over the fact that they are destroying the planet or contributing to it.
+And if these libs can come along and make them feel guilty over the fact that they are destroying the planet or contributing to it, but there's a way to fix it, get rid of your guilt, i.e. start buying junko little cars that don't make a hell's worth of difference to the environment.

 And we saw it happen.

-And then when you pile on the fact they tell all this to the little kids in school, you know how kids love animals, and you know how we tend to humanize animals throughout our culture.
+And then when you pile on the fact they tell all this to little kids in school, you know how kids love animals, and you know how we tend to humanize animals throughout our culture.

 I mean, cartoons, animals talk and so forth, Lion King, this sort of thing.

-Uh then you couple that with we're destroying the animals and the polar bears, these little kids start driving their parents crazy.
+Then you couple that with we're destroying the animals and the polar bears.

-We've got to they don't want to be bugged by it anyway.
+They don't want to be bugged by it anyway.

 But we're dealing with a total hoax.

-We're dealing with a 100% fraud, a swindle.
+We're dealing with a 100% fraud, a swindle, pure and simple.

-Because the evidence is clear that the primary evidence that they use has been made up.
+There ought not be any more serious discussion about man-made global warming because the evidence is clear that the primary evidence that they use has been made up.

 A couple of green activists basing research on something they read in science to write a paper saying that slight temperature change will wipe out the rainforest and the UN accepts it.